 Hiring is also a great way to model the risk-taking you want to see throughout your organization.

 Be available — but not too much

 There is no substitute for face-to-face communication.
-Humans communicated non-verbally for many thousands of years before we developed speech, and facial expressions, nods and gestures remain enormously important.
-Author and business consultant Simon Sinek emphasizes that management and leadership are different; the former is structural, the latter is personal.
+Humans communicated non-verbally for many thousands of years before we developed speech, and facial expressions, nods, and gestures remain enormously important.
+Author and business consultant Simon Sinek emphasizes that management and leadership are different; the former is structural, and the latter is personal.
 Communication builds empathy, and empathy builds trust, and all three are vital to increasing an organization’s capacity to innovate.